 - Extra virgin olive oil to top

-- When you serve the Pappa al Pomodoro, you will add fresh basil leaves, not torn in this case, and extra virgin olive oil.
+When you serve the Pappa al Pomodoro, you will add fresh basil leaves and extra virgin olive oil.

 Pappa al Pomodoro is one of the foods that Tuscany has contaminated the entire peninsula with.
 This contamination occurred not only because this thick bread soup is delicious but also because of a funny song that is a sort of ode to the tuscan dish-Pappa al Pomodoro.
 Ask any italian to sing it for you - it's tremendously popular!
 The lyrics and refrain say "hurray to Pappa al Pomodoro".